ruthieirl/Giphy-API/README.md

 This particular page is Tim Burton themed.
 All of the buttons are Tim Burton Movie Titles.

-A screen shot of the game can be seen below:
+A screen shot of the page can be seen below:

 ![Imgur](https://i.imgur.com/T4ExrxI.png)